Jaba-B/Types/README.md

 ## Tasks

-#### Days to New Year.
+#### Days to New Year

-Write a function to calculate days left until New Year based on current year.
+Write a function to calculate the days left until New Year based on current year.

-It must accept date in 2 formats: Date() object and string in 'DD.MM.YYYY';
+It must accept the date in 2 formats: Date() object and string in 'DD.MM.YYYY';

 Example:
 ```js